Control-flow graph

 A control-flow graph used by the Rust compiler to perform codegen.

-In computer science, a control-flow graph (CFG) is a representation, using graph notation, of all paths that might be traversed through a function during its execution.
+In computer science, a control-flow graph (CFG) is a representation, using graph notation, of all paths that might be traversed through a function during its execution, or control flow.
 The control-flow graph was conceived by Frances E. Allen, who noted that Reese T. Prosser used boolean connectivity matrices for flow analysis before.

 The CFG is essential to many compiler optimizations and static-analysis tools.

 Definition

 A control flow graph is the directed graph of the basic blocks of the function (the nodes of the graph) and the control flow between them (the edges of the graph).

 The exact details vary between representations.
 Typically, a basic block consists of a straight-line sequence of instructions or statements.
 Only the last instruction or statement in each block can perform control flow, and control flow can only be directed to the first instruction or statement in a block.